About this listing

 Ranch style home in a friendly, quiet neighborhood.
 Park & school grounds a block away.
 15-20 minutes to downtown Portland.
 Close to bus stop, 205 bike path that connects to Spring Water Corridor & I205, 224 and 213.
 Fenced backyard-pets OK!

 Bright open room with double bed, nightstand and lamp, dresser, desk and chair, full length mirror and shelves.
 Comfortable for two.
 Shared guest bathroom is directly across the hall.
 Hardwood floors.
-You can enjoy the rest of the house including the rich toned sunroom that opens onto the patio (as long as it is not rented at the time of your stay) and backyard.
+You can enjoy the rest of the house and backyard.

 Guests will have access to parking in the large driveway.
 First come first serve.
 The kitchen with all the expected appliances and cooking utensils, dishes, etc is available for your use.
 There will be tea, bread/toast and spreads, cereal and fruit for you to help yourself to in the mornings.
 There is a TV with basic cable and a DVD player in the livingroom that you are welcome to use.
 I do have some DVD's to borrow and bookshelves around the house.
 There are travel books and local area hiking and camping books in the sunroom.
 Please help yourself.
 The backyard has a small patio and is fully fenced so feel free to bring"Fido".
 There is a pet fee that we can discuss if needed.
 Let me know if you will have need of a bike while here.
-There is a kennel and small dog bed available if needed.
+The house has 3 guest rooms.

 Interaction with Guests